microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Adequate vascularization is a prerequisite for successful bone formation and regeneration as well as osseointegration of biomaterials [@doi:10.1021/acsabm.1c00979; @doi:10.1089/ten.teb.2020.0132; @doi:10.1242/dev.136861; @doi:10.1002/jbm.a.32411; @doi:10.1042/CS20180155].
 Without high-resolution imaging, the interplay between vasculature and bone tissue cannot be adequately studied, making it impossible to control these processes.

-Non-destructive microCT imaging is considered the only viable approach for 3D imaging of an intact bone-implant interface [@doi:10.1111/cpr.12578].
+Non-destructive microCT imaging is is widely regarded as the only viable method for 3D imaging of an intact bone-implant interface [@doi:10.1111/cpr.12578].
-To properly distinguish the vasculature from other soft tissue structures, the instillation of a contrast agent or producing a vascular replica is necessary.
+To accurately differentiate vasculature from other soft tissue structures, the use of a contrast agent or the creation of a vascular replica is essential.

-Our presented method of imaging the microvasculature within bones based on instillation with μAngiofil overcomes several drawbacks of previously described methods (see [Introduction]).
+The imaging method we present, which involves instillation with μAngiofil, addresses several limitations of previously described techniques (see [Introduction]).
-It is suitable for the visualization of the bone tissue and microvasculature within it with or without decalcification (Fig. @fig:2).
+This approach enables the visualization of both bone tissue and the microvasculature within it, with or without prior decalcification (Fig. @fig:2)."**

 The established decalcifying protocols enable correlative imaging of the same sample with preserved intravascular contrast agent with subsequent classical histological evaluation [@doi:10.1038/srep41842].
 Such a decalcification step enables tomographic imaging of the murine hind limb vasculature with fewer artifacts around the bone at lower acceleration voltages of the X-ray source due to the reduced radiopacity of the sample.